gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/automated-access.md

 The following steps will occur:

 -   Initiate an [OAuth2 Device Auth Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/device-authorization-flow#:~:text=With%20input%2Dconstrained%20devices%20that,easy%20way%20to%20enter%20text.){:target="\_blank"}.
 -   Open a browser (if possible) to the challenge URL address with the code already pre-filled.
 If this fails, the URL will be presented in the console so you can manually navigate to this URL using another device.
 It is recommended to run this script in a computing environment where a browser is installed.
-Once you have recieved the token you can operate in a [headless](https://en.wikipedia.org/wiki/Headless_software){:target="\_blank"} environment.
+Once you have received the token you can operate in a [headless](https://en.wikipedia.org/wiki/Headless_software){:target="\_blank"} environment.
 -   Await your consent at the challenge URL in the browser tab that was opened.
 -   Once you confirm access, the offline token will be received from the authorisation server.
 This token will be output to the console.